MicrosoftDocs/power-pages-docs/power-pages-docs/guidance/how-to-power-bi-embedded.md

 1. To see the changes this made to the code that embedded the report or dashboard, again select **Edit code** from the top right corner of the studio.

-1. The full line of liquid code that you'll see will now resemble:
+1. The full line of liquid code that you see will now resemble:

     ```html
     {% powerbi authentication\_type:"powerbiembedded" path:"https://app.powerbi.com/groups/00000000-0000-0000-0000-000000000000/reports/00000000-0000-0000-0000-000000000001/ReportSection" **roles:"portaluser"** %}